Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Gradient descent for stochastic optimization

-The joint asymptotic analysis provides a unified framework to describe distribution limits of $X^n(t)$ and $x^n_\delta(t)$ from both computation and statistical points of view as follows.
-For $t \in [0, \infty)$, $X(t)$ and $V(t)$ gives the limiting behaviors of $X^n(t)$ and $x^n_\delta(t)$ corresponding to computational algorithms, and $X(\infty)$ and $V(\infty)$ illustrate their limiting behaviors of the corresponding statistical decision rule $\hat{\theta}_n$ (or the exact solutions of the corresponding optimization problems (\ref{min-0}) and (\ref{min-1}) that the algorithms are designed to compute).
+The joint asymptotic analysis provides a unified framework to describe distribution limits of $X^n(t)$ and $x^n_\delta(t)$ from both computation and statistical viewpoints as follows.
+For $t \in [0, \infty)$, $X(t)$ and $V(t)$ give the limiting behaviors of $X^n(t)$ and $x^n_\delta(t)$ corresponding to the computational algorithms, and $X(\infty)$ and $V(\infty)$ illustrate their limiting behaviors of the corresponding statistical decision rule $\hat{\theta}_n$ (or the exact solutions of the corresponding optimization problems (\ref{min-0}) and (\ref{min-1}) that the algorithms are designed to compute).
 We use the following simple example to explicitly illustrate the joint asymptotic analysis. \\